xanthonyalvarezx/activity-javascript-katas-loops-collection/README.md

 10. Return the numbers that are perfect squares, counting down from 100.
 (100, 81, 64, ..., 4, 1)

 Push your code into your GitLab repository and deploy it via GitLab pages.
-In Canvas, **please submit your Gitlab Pages url (ex: https://username.gitlab.io/js-katas-01/)** and in GitLab add KA_grading as a member on your project with "Reporter" permission.
+In Canvas, **please submit your Gitlab Repo and in the comments your Gitlab Pages url (ex: https://username.gitlab.io/js-katas-01/)** and in GitLab add KA_grading as a member on your project with "Reporter" permission.